 Since 1998, World Relief's programs in South Sudan have been providing humanitarian assistance in the areas of healthcare and food security.
 In the Greater Upper Nile region, World Relief is responding to the recent conflict and displacement with emergency health, nutrition, and education programs while also distributing agricultural inputs and trainings aimed at reversing the cycle of food aid dependency.
-In Western Equatoria State, World Relief is empowering local churches to serve their communities while promoting agricultural trainings and Savings for Life groups.
+In more stable Western Equatoria State, World Relief is empowering local churches to serve their communities while promoting agricultural trainings and Savings for Life groups.

 Clinical Health and Nutrition

 Savings for Life program